PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

-The `FastNoiseLite`'s `GetNoise()` function gives us values between -1 and 1 depending on what position we use to get the noise.
+The `FastNoiseLite`'s `GetNoise()` function gives us values between -1 and 1 depending on what position we put in.
 We add 1 to shift us up to get values between 0 and 2.
 Then divide it by 2 to get values between 0 and 1.

 We multiply the noise value by a height value so the terrain doesn't stay within the height of 0 and 1.
 We chose to multiply by our chunk size so that the highest possible height is the same as the chunks height.